The Big Picture of Stars

 mass during the AGB

-stage as a result of massive stellar winds that blow up to 7/8 of the mass
+stage as a result of massive stellar winds that can blow up to 7/8 of the mass

 into space, and thus create Planetary Nebulae.